Coronavirus Symptoms and Complications

 *If you know you could have been exposed to COVID-19, call your doctor, urgent care clinic, or state health department.
 Do not go directly to a doctor's office, urgent care, or hospital.
 Even though primary care doctors do not test for the coronavirus, they determine if you are a good candidate for testing.

 For most people, coronavirus treatment is much the same as treating the flu.
 It focuses on resting and treating the symptoms of fever, cough, and shortness of breath.
 Unlike the influenza virus, there is no antiviral medicine currently available to shorten the duration of symptoms.
 Antibiotics aren’t effective for either the flu or COVID-19, as they are viruses and antibiotics only treat bacterial infections.
 Scientists and drug makers around the world are studying potential COVID-19 treatments in clinical trials.

 Some people develop a severe case of COVID-19.
 Older people and anyone with chronic medical conditions, such as heart problems or diabetes, have the highest risk of severe disease.
 They may develop difficulty breathing, pain with breathing, and other serious respiratory symptoms.
 It can take several weeks or longer to recover.

 According to WHO, about 80% of people recover from COVID-19 without special treatment.
 So, most people have a very favorable coronavirus prognosis.
 About 15 to 20% of cases have become quite severe.
 Those who develop a serious illness with COVID-19 require hospitalization to prevent and treat complications.
 Possible complications include:

 - Severe acute respiratory syndrome (SARS)

-There is also a risk of death when the illness is severe, often from a secondary bacterial infection.
-So far, coronavirus has been fatal in about 2 to 4% of people with COVID-19 illness worldwide, based the number of confirmed cases and deaths.
+There is also a risk of death when the illness is severe, often from a secondary bacterial infection and other causes.
+So far, coronavirus has been fatal in about 7% of people with COVID-19 illness worldwide, based the number of confirmed cases and deaths.